woodyeagle/city-scrapers-pitt/docs/installing_python.md

-# Installing Python On Pipenv Windows
+# Installing Python and Pipenv On Windows

 You can either install python from the Microsoft Store or from the python website.
 It is recommended to install the Microsoft Store as it is better